Who is Luke?

-What if you get sick or can't make a walk?
+What if my walker gets sick or can't make a walk?

-We have two dedicated back ups (Luke and Audrey) who are called in if your primary walkers is out on vacation or takes a sick day.
+We have dedicated back up walkers who are ready to cover in the event your primary walker is unexpectedly sick or takes a vacation.

 Do you supply bags?

-Each walker has bags with them; however, to keep rates down we will use the owner’s bags if they are attached to the leash.
+Each walker has bags with them; however, we will use the owner’s bags if they are attached to the leash.

 What if I have 2 dogs and my neighbor wants their dog walked at the same time?